disabeast111/SWE-Lab/README.md

-# Lab 4 Description
+# Lab 5 Description

-Lab 4 implements weapons and attachments to modifify them.
-These new weapon are able to be picked up and used by lifeforms via the existing attack method.
+Lab 5 added functionality to LifeForm, Environment, and Cell, allowing us to place LifeForms in specific Cells within the Environment and determine the distance between LifeForms, as well as add up to 2 different weapons to those Cells.

 # Team Contract